-However, the importance may not only vary over the product life-cycle, but the perceived importance of certain locational characteristics may vary across firms and industries.
+As well as being subject to variation over the product life-cycle, the perceived importance of certain locational characteristics may vary across firms and industries.
 Hellriegel and Slocum (1974) argue that perceptions are more important for explaining organizational behavior than objective conditions.
-Moreover, for example, Meester (2000) argues that "from a behavioral point of view, the willingness of entrepreneurs to move to a certain region is not depending on the real qualities of a region but on their perception, their image of those qualities".
-This aspect has so far been neglected in the literature in the context of 'local innovation milieus'.
+Moreover, Meester (2000), for example, argues that "from a behavioral point of view, the willingness of entrepreneurs to move to a certain region is not depending on the real qualities of a region but on their perception, their image of those qualities".
+This aspect has so far been neglected in the literature on 'local innovation milieus'.
 In the following analysis we explicitly take this aspect into account.

-2.2 The region of Flanders and the history of its innovation policy
+The Region of Flanders and the History of its Innovation Policy

-The region of Flanders, located in the north of Belgium, exhibits special characteristics that make it a particularly interesting region to study the interaction of local milieus and innovation performance.
+The region of Flanders, located in the north of Belgium, exhibits special characteristics that make it a particularly interesting region in which to study the interaction of local milieus and innovation performance.

 First, its advantageous geographical location in Northwest Europe and its regional characteristics distinguish it from other European regions.
-Flanders covers an area of 5,221 square miles (13,522 km2) and is one of the densest populated areas in Europe with 1,160 people per square mile (455/km2).
-Flanders is divided into 5 provinces of (see table A3 in the appendix).
-Remarkably, these subareas are quite homogenous in terms of size, population density, physical infrastructure and number of universities.
-The region's attractiveness for foreign direct investment is also to great extent due to Flanders's geographical location in Europe (OECD 2005).
+Flanders covers an area of 5,221 square miles (13,522 km2) and is one of the most densely populated areas in Europe, with 1,160 people per square mile (455/km2).
+Flanders is divided into five provinces (see table A3 in the appendix).
+Remarkably, these provinces are quite homogenous in terms of size, population density, physical infrastructure and number of universities.
+The region's attractiveness for foreign direct investment is also largely due to Flanders's geographical location in Europe (OECD 2005).
 Additionally, the harbor of the city of Antwerp is the largest harbor for non-containerized general cargo in Europe.
-According to the classification of international maritime traffic in 2005 the Port of Antwerp is the world's fifth largest harbor.
+According to the classification of international maritime traffic in 2005, the Port of Antwerp is the world's fifth largest harbor.
 Its location contributes to the attractiveness of the region for companies that distribute their goods throughout Europe.
-This is due to the fact that a large share of the European Union's purchasing power is located in close distance (mainly Germany, United Kingdom, France and The Netherlands).
+This is due to the fact that a large share of the European Union's purchasing power is located within a short distance (mainly Germany, United Kingdom, France and The Netherlands).
 Thus, the harbor ranks first in the 'centrality index for the ports of the Le Havre-Hamburg range'.

-Second, besides these geographical traits, Flanders has demonstrated an increasing commitment towards fostering regional technological innovation over the past years that raise research interests in that field (Smits et al. 2006).
+Second, besides these geographical traits, Flanders has demonstrated an increasing commitment towards fostering regional technological innovation over the past years, which has raised interest in researching in that field (Smits et al. 2006).
 The special focus on innovation policy is to be understood in the historical context of the region.
-In the sixties and early seventies, the Region experienced exogenous growth mainly through the arrival of multinational companies that chose the location of Flanders because of its central location in Europe.
-During that time governmental industrial policy dealt basically with the distribution of the capital inflows among the Flemish subregions with the help of a subsidy and infrastructure policy (expansion legislation of 1959).
+In the sixties and early seventies, the region experienced exogenous growth, mainly through the arrival of multinational companies that chose Flanders because of its central location in Europe.
+At the time, governmental industrial policy concentrated on distributing the capital inflows among the Flemish provinces with the help of a subsidy and infrastructure policy (expansion legislation of 1959).
 In the later seventies and eighties, however, traditionally strong Belgian industries, such as the steel, coal, textile, and ship-building industries, started to decline.
-Economic policy responded defensively trying to preserve employment by supporting these declining industries (Goorden 2004).
-Yet, this approach was ineffective, because market conditions could not be altered by these measures.
+Economic policy responded defensively, trying to preserve employment by supporting these declining industries (Goorden 2004).
+Yet this approach was ineffective, because market conditions could not be altered by these measures.
 Thus, many companies were closed in spite of government subsidies (see for example Coucke and Sleuwaegen 2008).

-This experience had shown that there was a need for an offensive strategy directed towards structural innovation in the sense of new products, new markets, and new production methods to prevent further economic decline in the region.
+This experience showed that there was a need for an offensive strategy directed towards structural innovation in the sense of new products, new markets, and new production methods to prevent further economic decline in the region.